Car accident liability: who's at fault?

 Types of Fault

-- States following this rule: Maryland, Virginia, North Carolina, Alabama and the District of Columbia.
+States following this rule: Maryland, Virginia, North Carolina, Alabama, and Washington DC.

 How is Fault Determined